boldport/pcbmode/README.md

 * Migrate to Python3 (drop support for Python2)
 * Work with Inkscape 1.x (drop support for previous versions)
 * Improve performance and do better than the current simple caching method
+* Implement the latest Gerber X2 standard
 * Automatic 'gerber-lp' generation from SVG shapes
 * Support any font form Google Fonts
 * Fully support SVG paths (currently 'l' is buggy and 'a' isn't supported)

+New desired extensions:
+* Footprint creation wizard
+* New project wizard
+* Browser viewer of PCBmodE SVGs
+* Inkscape add-on to invoke PCBmodE functions from within Inkscape

 ## Contributing